Poplar Forest: Archaeology

-There have been several archaeological digs at Poplar Forest since the archaeology program began in 1989; the 1993 accidental discovery of building remnants used by African American slaves when staff members were checking the ground for objects of historical significance before planting trees initiated a stronger focus on the archaeology of the plantation's enslaved residents.
-Initial digs revealed that the ground on the hillside east of the poplar grove had been farmed; this discovery led to the discovery of a small cellar of a structure dating to Jefferson's time at the property.
+There have been several archaeological digs at Poplar Forest since the archaeology program began in 1989.
+Archaeology has revealed several sites associated with the enslaved population at Poplar Forest as well as uncovered valuable information about Jefferson's original landscape surrounding his retreat.
+In Fall of 2022, Poplar Forest celebrated the completion of landscape restoration to the north side of the retreat villa.

 More recent excavations focused on an area believed to have held paper mulberry trees; Jefferson planted two rows in order to help create naturalistic wings to complement the Palladian style of his retreat house.
 Archaeologists at Poplar Forest found stains in the ground indicating areas in which trees were previously planted, and their goal is to analyze the levels of charcoal and pollen to determine which areas were most likely the original location(s) for the paper mulberry trees.
 Other ongoing and future excavation plans include the area surrounding an antebellum slave cabin as well as Jefferson's ornamental plant nursery.

-Slaves at Poplar Forest participated in an informal economy by trading and selling objects as well as hiring themselves out or being hired out for paid work.
-Archaeological excavations have revealed objects that offer scholars a more complete idea of the types of objects and work that were valued in this economy.
-Future excavations will be geared towards determining the landscape as it was when Jefferson designed and spent time at Poplar Forest so that the present-day museum can re-create Jefferson's vision for visitors.

 Slave sites

-Archaeological excavations of Poplar Forest have yielded evidence suggesting that maps of Poplar Forest created in Jefferson's time were incomplete and did not illustrate the extent to which slaves were present.
-Current scholarship suggests that the enslaved men and women at Poplar Forest lived and worked at one of three sites, but it is possible that there were even more than are currently known.
+Archaeological excavations of Poplar Forest have yielded evidence suggesting that maps of Poplar Forest created in Jefferson's time were incomplete and did not illustrate the extent to which enslaved people were present.

-Old plantation / North Hill site
+Old plantation/North Hill site

-The Old Plantation/North Hill is believed to have been established in the 1770s/1780s and was the site of the oldest slave farm structures at Poplar Forest dating from 1764, and maps suggest that the original structures included an overseer house, large barn, and slave housing built over the course of 40 years.
-Scholars also refer to this area as the Old Quarter, and it was located to the south and west of the main house.
+The Old Plantation/North Hill is believed to have been established in the 1770s/1780s and was the site of the oldest slave farm structures at Poplar Forest dating from 1764.
+Maps suggest that the original structures included an overseer's house, large barn, and slave housing built over the course of 40 years.
+Scholars also refer to this area as the Old Quarter located to the south and west of the main house.